-Ueno Park is a central hub for a number of train, subway, and shinkansen lines.
+Ueno Park is a hub area for a number of train, subway, and shinkansen lines.

 Ueno Station is sprawling, but Ueno Park has an easy-to-find dedicated exit.
 You can see the park across the street from the conveniently named JR Ueno Station Park Exit.

-Popular for its great museums, the pandas at Ueno Zoo , the Shinobazu Pond, and the historic Toshogu Shrine, Ueno Park's cherry blossoms are what it's most famous for.
-Accordingly, a visit to the park during spring is a bucket-list item for many Japanese people.
+Famous for its excellent galleries and museums, the pandas at Ueno Zoo , the Shinobazu Pond, and the historic Ueno Toshogu Shrine, Ueno Park's cherry blossoms are what it's most famous for.

-The first trees here were planted by Tokugawa Ieyasu (1543-1616), founder of the Tokugawa Shogunate.
-None of those original trees have survived the more than 400 years since then, but the tradition of viewing sakura blossoms in the park has expanded to legendary proportions.
+The first trees here were planted by Tokugawa Iemitsu (1604-1651), fthe third ruler of the Tokugawa Shogunate.
+None of those original trees have survived the more than 400 years since then, but the tradition of viewing sakura blossoms in the park has continued to this day.

 Every year, Ueno Park draws crowds of more than 2 million people during the springtime sakura season, with most of them filling the main path in the park near the entrance to Ueno Zoo .
-This area has around half the entire park's cherry blossoms, and during its peak, people pick their way through the crowds camped out on picnic mats.
-It's a raucous outdoor party, lasting night and day, of people eating and drinking under the iconic pink and white petals.
+This area has around half the entire park's cherry blossoms, and during its peak, people pick their way through the crowds of people enjoying picnics.
+Hanami is a spring event where people eat and drink under the iconic pink and white petals.

 Home to six museums, Ueno Park is one of the best places to see and study the arts and sciences in Japan.

-Exhibiting art, history, science and more, the Shitamachi Museum, Ueno Royal Museum, National Museum of Western Art , National Museum of Nature and Science , Tokyo National Museum , and the Tokyo Metropolitan Art Museum rank with some of the world's greatest museums.
+Exhibiting art, history, science and more, the Shitamachi Museum, Ueno Royal Museum, National Museum of Western Art , National Museum of Nature and Science , Tokyo National Museum , and the Tokyo Metropolitan Art Museum rank with some of the world's greatest facilities.

 Shitamachi literally means "lower town," which in Tokyo meant the flatlands on the east side of the city around the Sumida River.
-The area was not necessarily poor, but rather referred to the "low life" of merchants, craftsmen, fisherman, sailors, and tradespersons who had to work for a living.
-A visit to the museum will give you a sense not just of the history, but also of the local culture of Tokyo much of still remains today.
+The area was not necessarily poor but rather referred to the craftsmen, fishermen, sailors, and tradespersons who lived there.
+A visit to the museum will give you a sense not just of the history, but also of the local culture of Tokyo, much of which still remains today.

-Yet the pond's most impressive sight comes in summer every year, when thousands of lotus blossoms give the surrounds a sacred, magical air.
-The lotus flower has long been associated with purity, rebirth, and divinity in Japan, and the vast numbers of flowers covering the pond should not be missed.
+Yet Shinobazu Pond's most impressive sight comes in summer every year when thousands of lotus blossoms give the surrounds a sacred, magical air.
+The lotus flower has long been associated with purity, rebirth, and Buddhism in Japan, and the vast numbers of flowers covering the pond should not be missed.

 Takamori has been called the "last true samurai," for his loyalty, valor, and leading role in history-defining battles.
 He was a major figure in establishing the Meiji Restoration, which brought Japan into the modern, Westernized age.
 His bronze statue in the park is one of the most famous statues in Japan.

-While the park is arguably Ueno's major draw, and ideally requires a day's exploring, it's possible to combine shorter visits with other attractions in the area.
-A short walk away from the park is Ameya-Yokocho .
-Known more commonly as Ame-Yoko, the street was once Tokyo's candy central, and is still a bargain shopper's paradise.
+While the park is arguably Ueno's major draw and ideally requires a day's exploring, it's possible to combine shorter visits with other attractions in the area.
+A short walk away from the park is Ameya Yokocho .
+Known more commonly as Ame-Yoko, the street is said to have once been Tokyo's candy central, and a place where goods released by occupation forces after WWII were sold.
+It is still a bargain shopper's paradise.
 You'll also find plenty of small outdoor dining spots where you can enjoy kushi-katsu, deep-fried meat and vegetable skewers.

 Further away in the same direction as Ame-Yoko is Akihabara .
 Once known for its appliances, Tokyo's "Electric Town" has transformed, first into a high-tech marketplace, and then into a mecca for anime, manga, games and all things pop-culture.
-If you walk from inside Ueno Park, through Ame-Yoko, to Akihabara (just a little more than a kilometer in total) you might not believe that it's all the same city, a testament to the scale and diversity of Tokyo.
+If you walk from inside Ueno Park, through Ame-Yoko, to Akihabara (about 1.2 kilometers), you might not believe that it's all the same city, a testament to the scale and diversity of Tokyo.